3022-2/raccoon_clipper/README.md

-# racoon crypto clipper written in python
+# raccoon crypto clipper written in python
 ## A GUI based builder for making custom crypto stealing malware that bypasses most antiviruses including windows defender
 ## GUI AND MALWARE DESIGNED FOR WINDOWS COMPUTERS - ANY OTHER SYSTEM WONT RUN